Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

   *Sep 2024 - Jan 2025 &middot; Cambridge, MA, USA*
   * Performed computational multiphysics (COMSOL) analyses of electrode-electrolyte interactions for an injectable photovoltaic nano-electronic neural interface, focusing on electrochemical impedance spectroscopy (EIS).
 Characterization data served to optimize the choice of electrode material.
 Supervised by Prof. Deblina Sarkar and mentored by Mr. Preet Patel.

-* **Researcher @ Fermilab**
+* **Fermi National Accelerator Laboratory (Fermilab)**
   *Batavia, IL, USA*
     * Computational Particle Physics Researcher
       *Aug 2023 - Jun 2024*
-      * Developed implementation of electromagnetic quasielastic (QE) scattering models in the GENIE Event Generator based on response functions derived from quantum Monte Carlo methods which solve the many-body nuclear problem in the short-time approximation (STA).
+      * Implemented electromagnetic quasielastic (QE) scattering models in the GENIE Event Generator based on response functions derived from quantum Monte Carlo methods which solve the many-body nuclear problem in the short-time approximation (STA).
 Performed comparisons between novel cross section implementation in the GENIE Event Generator and world QE inclusive scattering data.
 Mentored by Dr. Joshua Barrow and Dr. Steven Gardiner.
     * Deep Underground Neutrino Experiment (DUNE) Collaborator
       *Jun 2023 - Sep 2023*
-      * Conducted neutrino flux optimization analyses for the position of a modern modular bubble chamber (MMBC) as a member of the Ramson Group, serving the overall goal of decreasing the neutrino cross section uncertainties for the Deep Underground Neutrino Experiment (DUNE).
+      * Designed neutrino flux optimization simulations in Geant4 for the position of a modern modular bubble chamber (MMBC) as a member of the Ramson Group, serving the overall goal of decreasing the neutrino cross section uncertainties for the Deep Underground Neutrino Experiment (DUNE).

 * **Founder and Team Lead, Winning Beamline Competition Team @ CERN**
   *Nov 2021 - Apr 2024 &middot; Geneva, Switzerland*